 Make your own DIY bug killer repellents and traps for an inexpensive alternative to store-bought products.

-Aren’t bugs such a pain?!!!
+Aren’t insects such a nuisance?!!!
 They are in our gardens, in our house, make it difficult to be outside… they’re everywhere.

 I wanted to share a few DIY bug killers, repellents, and traps that I use in and out of our home.